-- 6.4.4 New athletes - 6.4.4.a New individual athletes must compete in Division 4.
-Those of proven ability may apply for Ranking Status giving full supporting evidence why they should not have to begin in Division 4. - 6.4.4.b Ranking Status must be taken up to the season in which it is granted - 6.4.4.c New C2 pairings that have not applied for ranking status may enter any competition at division 2 or below
+- 6.4.4 New athletes - 6.4.4.a New individual athletes usually compete in Division 4.
+Those not ranked in any previous season may apply for direct entry to Division 3.
+A new individual athlete who wins three quorate Division 4 events must apply to the Ranking Status Officer for ranking in Division 3. - 6.4.4.b Those of proven ability may apply to the Ranking Status Officer giving full supporting evidence as to why they should not have to begin in Division 3. - 6.4.4.c Ranking Status must be taken up to the season in which it is granted - 6.4.4.d New C2 pairings that have not applied for ranking status may enter any competition at division 2 or below